 One of the fisherman’s tunnels is open for snorkeling.
 The underwater world in the mangrove is incredibly beautiful.

-You wouldn’t expect it, but the underwater world of the mangrove is much more colorful than that of the reef!
-This is due to the sponges in various colors that attach themselves to the roots.
-You’ll also see hundreds of predatory fish waiting in the tunnel for a tasty meal to emerge between the roots.
-While snorkeling, you’ll see them passing by just a few meters away!
+You also see hundreds of predatory fish waiting in the tunnel for a tasty meal to emerge between the roots.
+While snorkeling, you see them passing by just a few meters away!
 Enjoy observing the upside-down jellyfish as well, a jellyfish that lives upside down.

 Helpful Tips

-The mangrove, as well as the sea surrounding Bonaire and Klein Bonaire, fall under the Bonaire Marine Park.
-To access this park, you need to purchase a Stinapa Nature Tag.
-You must present this tag for the mangrove tour.
+Attention: The mangrove, as well as the sea surrounding Bonaire and Klein Bonaire, fall under the Bonaire Marine Park.
+To access this park, you probably need to purchase a STINAPA Nature Tag.
+With the helpful flowchart in our STINAPA Nature Tag blog, you can easily find out whether you need to pay this fee. |

 Keep the following in mind:

-4. A small towel is useful to place on your neck if you get warm from paddling.
+- A small towel is useful to place on your neck if you get warm from paddling.

-5. Ensure you can capture photos and videos during the tour.
+- Ensure you can capture photos and videos during the tour.
 If you don’t have an underwater camera or GoPro, you can bring your phone.
 The Mangrove Center offers a dry-bag that you can borrow to keep it safe.

 You find the Mangrove Center halfway along Kaminda Lac, the unpaved road to Lac Cai.
 Depart well in advance, as this road is often in poor condition, especially during and shortly after the rainy season.
 Locals jokingly call it Cellulitis Road.
 Along the way, you can also enjoy beautiful sightings of flamingos.